-The holiday shopping season recently past, this article in the Vancouver Sun offers some insight into the beast that is gift giving.
+The holiday shopping season recently passed, and this article in the Vancouver Sun offers some insight into the beast that is gift-giving.
 We all have different philosophies on giving gifts.
 Some may not give at all.
 Some may give lavishly.
 Some may give to gain influence or so they will be accepted by others (what to give the in-laws?)
-Citing research from Christian Smith (a Notre Dame University professor who received a $5-million grant from the Templeton Foundation), the article notes that people do indeed give for many different reasons: strategic, impulsive, sentimental, habitual and ideological reasons, as well as out of guilt.
+Citing research from Christian Smith (a Notre Dame University professor who received a $5-million grant from the Templeton Foundation), the article notes that people do indeed give for many different reasons: strategic, impulsive, sentimental, habitual, and ideological reasons, as well as out of guilt.
 Not to forget altruism.